SchoolOfFreelancing/Freelancing-On-Linux/README.md

 📢 Phase: Development (localhost) training.
 For Production training [DigitalOcean](https://try.digitalocean.com/freetrialoffer/) and any domain require.

-📢 Immediate assistance: Yes, If your mentor not sleeping you will get immediate assistance when any client knock you during training.
+📢 Immediate assistance: Yes, Prompt assistance is available from your mentor whenever you receive a client inquiry during training.

 ## Training Prerequisite
 🏋️ Minimum one year of experience with computer usage is necessary.